AnyFetch/anyfetch-file-hydrater.js/README.md

 `createServer()` takes an object hash for argument. `hydrater_function` is mandatory, optional values includes:

 * `concurrency`, max number of simultaneous calls to your hydrater function (default: 1)
 * `logger` function to use for logging error and success.
 Will get notified with strings when a task is started or ended.
-When an error occured, you'll get the path of the file, and the err as second argument.and not thrown).
+When an error occured, you'll get the path of the file, and the err as second argument).

 Errors
 ------